Drixner/holbertonschool-validation/module3_task2/README.md

 ## Lifecycle

-- post
+- post: Create a new blog post
-- build
+- build: Build the website
-- clean
+- clean: Clean up the dist/ directory
-- package
+- package: Produce a zip file containing the 'dist/' folder
-- lint
+- lint: Check markdown files for any syntax mistake
-- unit-tests
+- unit-tests: Run unit-tests of the project
-- integration-tests
+- integration-tests: Run integration-tests of the project
-- validate
+- validate: Validate the project
-- help
+- help: Show the available targets and their usage

 ## Build Workflow